hellozeyu/CarND-Traffic-Sign-Classifier-Project/README.md

 | Softmax				| Cross Entropy        									|

+Here is a screenshot I took from Tensorboard.

+![alt text][graph]

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the eighth cell of the ipython notebook.
 The code could also be found under main.py, which is the file I used to run my model.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 I evaluate my model using the validation set after each epoch and test it out after all 10 epochs.
 Seem like my model suffers from overfitting and I should probably decrease my dropout probability.
 It performs almost the same on validation and test data set.
+I also save my model, including training and testing summaries under `runs/` folder so I can easily reload the graph and evaluate using test images.

 My final model results were:
 * training set accuracy almost equal to 1.